 This course will emphasize both the ability to understand government and academic writings on various aspects of national security, and focus on student participation.
 Accordingly, by Monday noon every week, students will submit via e-mail two questions based on the assigned readings for the week.
 The questions can be on any aspect of the readings, but should be limited to the assigned materials.
 The questions should be based on a minimum of two separate readings; questions that show a synthesis of the readings are preferred.
+In addition, in week number two students are responsible for a 3 page thought piece on nuclear power/nuclear weapons.
 There is also a major product required in the course, consisting of a 20 page final paper.
-The project will be evaluated on the following basis: summation of readings, analysis, and the use of proper English (to include appropriate academic formatting).
+The project will be evaluated on the following basis: summation of readings, analysis, and the use of proper

+English (to include appropriate academic formatting).
 The paper must include footnotes or endnotes, and a bibliography.
-40% of the grade will center around this project, 20% on the midterm, and 40% will be based on your attendance, participation, and timely submission of the weekly questions.